defengliang/7810-bi-project/README.md

 Open the fraudTrain_balanced.arff file in Weka.

+## How the records in fraudTrain_balanced.arff are generated.

+In the fraudTrain.csv, there are totally 7506 fraud records, we choose all the fraud records, and randomly choose two times of fraud records.

 ## How each field is transferred when output the arff file.

 column [0] - no - ignored, not output